Medical Guardian Mobile Guardian Review

 Fire and smoke monitoring, as well as a check-in service, are not offered by this company.
 They also don’t have a mobile app or the ability to track down med alert users from home.
 Seeing as most rival systems offer GPS mapping and activity tracking, Medical Guardian has stated that they will add them in the future.

-Mobile Guardian Reviews & Monitoring Services
+Mobile Guardian Reviews and Monitoring Services

 We have tested the Mobile Guardian numerous times in various scenarios.
 We called for help both by pressing the help button on the wearable device and the emergency button on the portable base unit.